esp-rs/std-training/book/src/04_4_0_interrupts.md

 ## `unsafe {}` blocks:

 This code contains a lot of `unsafe {}` blocks.
 As a general rule, `unsafe` does not mean that the contained code is not memory safe, it means, that Rust can't make safety guarantees in this place and that it is in the responsibility of the programmer to ensure memory safety.
-For example Calling C Bindings is per se unsafe, as Rust can't make any safety guarantees for the underlaying C Code.
+For example, Calling C Bindings is per se unsafe, as Rust can't make any safety guarantees for the underlying C Code.